 Safeguarding Training

-All staff are encouraged to complete the Safeguarding Essentials training package on LearnUpon.
+All staff are required to complete the mandattory Safeguarding Essentials training package on LearnUpon.

 The online course takes around an hour to complete and is designed to assist you in understanding your role in safeguarding children and adults at risk and looks at what safeguarding means in practical terms.
 It provides information on the key warning signs that you should look out for and outlines a number of case studies and scenarios for you to consider.

-To enrol on the Safeguarding Essentials course, please login to LearnUpon (using a Chrome browser) and locate the course within the online catalogue.
+To complete the Safeguarding Essentials course, please login to LearnUpon (using a Chrome browser).
+All new memebrs of staff must complete the training within three months of joinging the University.

 If you have a question relating to any of the information provided within these pages, please contact Louise Spenceley (contact details below).